+With this method of auction, the buyer is given a more realistic time frame to source funding and complete the purchase.
 You will have 28 days to exchange contracts, and then a further 28 days to complete the purchase; so you will be given a total of 56 days from the date of the auction.

 Most mortgage products will take two to three months to arrange, which means it’s very unlikely that you’ll have the money in time to complete the purchase within the 28 days required of a traditional property auction.

-The bridging loan can be secured against the property you’re buying, a property that you already own, or a combination of both.
+Bridging loans can be secured against the property you’re buying, a property that you already own, or a combination of both.

-Auction finance can also be used to fund any develop work you wish to carry out on the property or land before refinancing or selling on.
+Auction finance can also be used to fund any develop work you wish to carry out on the property or land before refinancing or selling it on.

 There’s a number of different ways that you can use auction finance, including: